c7rishi/pvLRT/cran-comments.md

 Possibly mis-spelled words in DESCRIPTION: Pharmacovigilance (3:23) pharmacovigilance (8:97)

-We believe this NOTE is a false alarm, as 'pharmacovigilance' refers to the field relating to the collection, detection, assessment, monitoring, and prevention of adverse effects with pharmaceutical products (Wikipedia; <https://en.wikipedia.org/wiki/Pharmacovigilance>).
+We believe this NOTE is a false alarm, as 'pharmacovigilance' refers to the field relating to the collection, detection, assessment, monitoring, and prevention of adverse events with pharmaceutical products (Wikipedia; <https://en.wikipedia.org/wiki/Pharmacovigilance>).